 In 2016 we also installed a new rain garden at Lakeside Park to assist in watershed, and create even more bird habitat in the City.
 We also installed informational signs on our bike trail to tell people about the importance of landscape and wetlands!

 In 2018 Menomonie continued to support the birds by planting more trees.
 We also continue to create awareness through informative posts and articles linked to our website.
-We maitain our stormwater ponds, natural vegetation, and wetlands to house as many of our winged wonders as possible.
+We maintain our stormwater ponds, natural vegetation, and wetlands to house as many of our winged wonders as possible.
 We also share informative material for dealing with stray and feral cats.
-Menomonie held its Migratory bird celebration in conjunction with our Tree City program which included 60+ students, Urban Forestry Board and faculty from River Heights Grade School.
+Menomonie held its Migratory Bird Celebration in conjunction with our Tree City program which included 60+ students, Urban Forestry Board and faculty from River Heights Grade School.